 Houston is known throughout the globe for our world-renowned hospitals, cutting-edge medical research, exceptional clinics, and some of the best treatment facilities available.
 However, researchers across the world are finding that effective, world-class medical treatment doesn't just include what happens inside a hospital, but what's outside as well.

-Utility services reach residential and commercial properties through lines either above ground or planted underground.
+Utility services reach commercial properties through lines either above ground or planted underground.
 Although these services are stable and reliable, trees can interfere with utility services and cause problems for both tree health and utility service providers.
-In today's blog post, we'll look at how residential and commercial property owners can avoid problems between their trees and nearby utility lines.
+In today's blog post, we'll look at how commercial property owners can avoid problems between their trees and nearby utility lines.